Legality of euthanasia: Israel

-Italy

-Article 579 of the Italian Criminal Code bans active euthanasia.
-Passive euthanasia was illegal under Article 580 of the Criminal Code until the Constitutional Court ruled such limitation to be unconstitutional in 2019.

 Japan

 The Japanese government has no official laws on the status of euthanasia and the Supreme Court of Japan has never ruled on the matter.
 Rather, to date, Japan's euthanasia policy has been decided by two local court cases, one in Nagoya in 1962, and another after an incident at Tokai University in 1995.
 The first case involved "passive euthanasia" (消極的安楽死, shōkyokuteki anrakushi) (i.e., allowing a patient to die by turning off life support) and the latter case involved "active euthanasia" (積極的安楽死, sekkyokuteki anrakushi) (e.g., through injection).
 The judgments in these cases set forth a legal framework and a set of conditions within which both passive and active euthanasia could be legal.
 Nevertheless, in both of these particular cases the doctors were found guilty of violating these conditions when taking the lives of their patients.
 Further, because the findings of these courts have yet to be upheld at the national level, these precedents are not necessarily binding.
 Nevertheless, at present, there is a tentative legal framework for implementing euthanasia in Japan.

 In the case of passive euthanasia, three conditions must be met: